trylks/trylks/linux/install.md

 Initially, everything is in the 128GB SSD.
 Steps for my preferred configuration are:

-1. Split HDD in two partitions 400 for Linux, remaining for Windows.
+1. Split HDD in two partitions 400GB for Linux, not partitioned (free space) remaining for Windows.
    Reason is: Windows is accessible from Linux, so all multimedia and games goes there.
    Datasets and large files may also go there, at least old ones.
+   If you are worried about Windows partition not being accesible because NTFS locks it when hibernating, then split it in three.

+      1. Windows for hibernation, installing software, etc. about 300GB IMHO
+      2. Another one for Linux, about 400GB
+      3. Remaining for shared files.
 1. Clone SDD in Windows HDD partition.
 Check it is fine.
-1. ???
+It should boot, if it doesn't, it is not properly recognized as a bootable OS.
+   You have two options:

+      1. Try to fix it yourself.
+      1. Use Grub and hope it fixes your installation.
+(I chose this, I'm lazy).
+1. Check the boot order is correct, try to boot from the "new" windows.
 1. Partition SSD, deleting Windows.
-One partition goes to Windows, the other one to Linux ???
+One partition goes to Windows, the other one to Linux.
+   Make both partitions slightly uneven, that may make identification easier if needed.
+   Bigger for Linux or Windows that's entierly for you.
+1. For Windows smart response from Intel should work fine.
+   It is a [no-go for Linux](http://askubuntu.com/questions/308481/howto-run-ubuntu-with-uefi-and-intel-smart-response-technology), though.
+   On Linux it is possible to use [flashcache or bcache](http://askubuntu.com/questions/252140/how-do-i-install-and-use-flashcache-bcache-to-cache-hdd-to-ssd).
+   Another nice option is to use the SSD for the swap partition.
+   It depends on what annoys you more:
+     a.
+Time to hibernate and wake up Linux, or running out of memory (e.g. you are doing big data)
+     b.
+Time to boot up usual programs, like the web browser, your favorite IDE, etc.
+   The latter is worse IMHO, so I'm going with this one, if suitable during installation...
+1. Install Linux, hope everything goes well.
+(This includes the flashcache, bcache, or swap installation properly)
+1. Check that the Linux installation works as expected.
+1. Install SRT for faster Windows too.

 ### Improve Linux